Quickstart: Create a Power Platform Tools project

-Enter the requested project information, choose .NET Framework 4.6.2 or 4.7.2, and select Create.At this point you should see either a Dataverse login dialog or a dialog to reuse your last Dataverse connection.
+Enter the requested project information, choose a .NET Framework version, and select Create.At this point, you should see either a Dataverse sign in dialog or a dialog to reuse your last Dataverse connection.
 Do whatever is appropriate to connect to your Dataverse development environment.
 Never develop code in a production environment.

-At the Configure Microsoft Power Platform Solution dialog, choose either to use an existing Dataverse solution or create a new solution.Depending on what you have chosen, you will either be prompted to enter information about the new solution or select the existing solution from a drop-down list.
-Step #3 Select Solution is displayed but won't be active until you are logged in and choose Next in step #2.
+At the Configure Microsoft Power Platform Solution dialog, choose either to use an existing Dataverse solution or create a new solution.Depending on what you have chosen, you're prompted to enter information about the new solution or select the existing solution from a drop-down list.
+Step #3 Select Solution is displayed but not active until you're logged in and choose Next in step #2.

-Once the target Power Platform solution has been identified or created, you will specify existing items or create new projects (step #1) using one of the above Power Platform project templates.After choosing a new item, the dialog will expand to show step #2 where you can choose (only) one of each available project to add to your solution.
+Once the target Power Platform solution has been identified or created, you specify existing items or create new projects (step #1) using one of the above Power Platform project templates.After you choose a new item, the dialog will expand to show step #2 where you can choose (only) one of each available project to add to your solution.
 Choose (check) one or more projects from the list and select Next.
-Step #3 is displayed but not active until you are done with step #2 and choose Next.
+Step #3 is displayed but not active until you're done with step #2 and choose Next.

 In Solution Explorer, you should now see a solution containing a single CrmPackage project and one or more projects based of the project templates that you chose.
-Each plug-in or custom workflow activity class library will build an assembly.
-You can add additional classes to each class library by adding a new or existing item as desired, and you can add other projects to the solution using the Power Platform project templates.
+Each plug-in or custom workflow activity class library project builds an assembly.
+You can add more classes to each class library by adding a new or existing item as desired, and you can add other projects to the solution using the Power Platform project templates.